What is Remarketing and How Does it Work?

 Many business owners concentrate on new clients, while those who have been loyal to the brand for some time might be even 3x times cheaper to convert.
 They may be closer to the brand, but not keeping it this way will only make them look for other options.

-Send them a “Hey, remember me?” message from time to time.
-It is essential to be close to all of your customers, be they loyal or new.
+Send them a “Hey, remember me?” message occasionally.
+It is essential to be close to all your customers, whether loyal or new.
 They all have to get the same treatment.
+Moreover, it is easier to target people you already know more about.

 One of remarketing’s benefits is that it allows you to test more strategies to get the best out of your campaign.
 Thus, you should A/B test your ads.